JAQuent/BrainMasks/create_hippocampus_masks.md

 | A        |  432 |
 | P        |  363 |

 we find an asymmetry with more posterior voxels.
-Generally not that the right hippocampus in this segmentation is larger than the left with 795 vs. 764 respectively.
+Generally note that the right hippocampus in this segmentation is larger than the left with 795 vs. 764 respectively.
 To create a new `xifti` variable and from that a new CIFTI file we can repeat what we did above.